 Except where indicated otherwise, all quotes below come from Brian's work.

-The document: ME Carver, ‘Forestry in Victoria: 1838 - 1919, Unpublished Manuscript’ is currently stored in Victorian government archives and can only be accessed by researchers with some difficulty.
-At around 1,300 pages, it is considered to constitute an invaluable record of forest matters for the first eighty years of Victoria's development: viz
+The document: MW Carver, ‘Forestry in Victoria: 1838-1919', at around 1300 pages, is considered to constitute an invaluable record of forest matters for the first eighty years of Victoria's development: viz

 The Orphan Years - from Settlement to about 1908